-\The price of our common stock may be volatile.
+The price of our common stock may be volatile.

-Before our initial public offering, there was no public market for our common stock.
-Market prices for securities of early-stage life sciences companies have historically been particularly volatile.
+Market prices for our common stock have historically been volatile.
 The factors that may cause the market price of our common stock to fluctuate include, but are not limited to:

-- progress, or lack of progress, in performing, developing and commercializing our current assays and our planned future assays; - favorable or unfavorable decisions about our assays from government regulators, insurance companies or other third-party payers; - our ability to recruit and retain qualified research and development personnel; - changes in investors' and securities analysts' perception of the business risks and conditions of our business; - changes in our relationship with key collaborators; - changes in the market valuation or earnings of our competitors or companies viewed as similar to us; - changes in key personnel; - depth of the trading market in our common stock; - changes in our capital structure, such as future issuances of securities or the incurrence of additional debt; - disruptions caused by man-made or natural disasters or public health pandemics or epidemics or other business interruptions, including, for example, the COVID-19 pandemic; - changes in the structure of healthcare payment systems; - the granting or exercise of employee stock options or other equity awards; - realization of any of the risks described herein; and - general market and economic conditions.
+- progress, or lack of progress, in performing, developing and commercializing our current assays and our planned future assays; - favorable or unfavorable decisions about our assays from government regulators, insurance companies or other third-party payers; - our ability to recruit and retain qualified research and development personnel; - changes in investors' and securities analysts' perception of the business risks and conditions of our business; - changes in our relationship with key collaborators; - changes in the market valuation or earnings of our competitors or companies viewed as similar to us; - changes in key personnel; - depth of the trading market in our common stock; - changes in our capital structure, such as future issuances of securities or the incurrence of additional debt; - disruptions caused by man-made or natural disasters or public health pandemics or epidemics or other business interruptions, including, for example, the COVID-19 pandemic; - changes in the structure of healthcare payment systems; - the granting or exercise of employee stock options or other equity awards; - · realization of any of the risks described herein; and - general market and economic conditions.

-In addition, the equity markets have experienced significant price and volume fluctuations that have affected the market prices for the securities of newly public companies for a number of reasons, including reasons that may be unrelated to our business or operating performance.
+In addition, the equity markets have experienced significant price and volume fluctuations that have affected the market prices for the securities of public companies for a number of reasons, including reasons that may be unrelated to our business or operating performance.
 The ongoing COVID-19 pandemic, for example, has negatively affected the stock market and investor sentiment and has resulted in significant volatility.
 These broad market fluctuations may result in a material decline in the market price of our common stock and you may not be able to sell your shares at prices you deem acceptable.
 In the past, following periods of volatility in the equity markets, securities class action lawsuits have been instituted against public companies.
 Such litigation, if instituted against us, could result in substantial cost and the diversion of management attention.

-\Our failure to meet the continued listing requirements of The Nasdaq Capital Market could result in a de-listing of our common stock.
+Our failure to meet the continued listing requirements of The Nasdaq Capital Market could result in a de-listing of our common stock.